ETfrom2100/GoogleReviewWidget/README.md

 placeid:'ChIJpcanZ0L2wokRoWs8p9gEJcM', //Google place ID theme:'dark', //dark or light
-numOfWords: 20 //max number of words for each review. default:20, horizontal:true //display reviews in a horizontal slider if true; otherwise, display reviews vertically; true as default });
+numOfWords: 20 //max number of words for each review. default:20, horizontal:true, //display reviews in a horizontal slider if true; otherwise, display reviews vertically; true as default autoScroll:true, //automatically scroll the reivew horizontally; horizontal has to be set to true; false as default scrollInterval:8000 //an interval on how often to scroll the review horizontally; default: 8s });
 ```
 Google Place ID can be found here: